 Disney makes amazing movies but they also have a few books under the belt and have turned our classic favourite books into magical movies too.
-Here are 10 Disney books you must read.
+So, to stay emersed in the magic, why not read them.Here are 10 Disney books you must read.

-The Inspiration Behind our Favourite Disney Films
+The Inspiration Behind Our Favourite Disney Films

 Peter Pan is one of my favourite Disney movies.
 I have a tradition of watching it before my birthday every year and lament that I’m actually growing up.